caltus/PoeSmoother-G/README.md

 ## Installation

 1. Go to the [Releases page](https://github.com/Gineticus/PoeSmoother/releases)
-2. Download the latest `PoeSmoother-win-x64.zip`
+2. Download the latest `PoeSmoother-win-x64.exe`
-3. Extract the archive to a folder of your choice
-4. Run `PoeSmoother.exe`
+3. Run the executable

 **Note:** The application is self-contained and includes all required dependencies.